Maintain your Pipeline and Nurture your CRM Leads14 Feb 2022

 By setting up sharing rules that allow viewing, but not editing, you can control what people are able to do with each other’s records.
 Pair this with some automated round robin record assignment and you take away the need to fight with each other…suddenly the focus shifts to everyone working together instead of working against each other.

-How else do your customers (and more important, your Leads) KNOW that it’s you, after all?
+How else do your customers (and perhaps more importantly, your Leads) know that it’s you, after all?
+Through your brand.

 Want to take it for a test ride?